OnlyLys/Leaper/README.md

 The user's input is monitored for the insertion of any autoclosing pairs.
 By default, these pairs (called the trigger pairs) are monitored globally:

-    (), {}, [], '', "", ``
+    (), {}, [], <>, '', "", ``

-but the user can change them via the contribution [`leaper.languageRules`](#`leaper.languageRules`).
+When the insertion of any of these pairs are detected, the extension will begin to track its position in the document and provide the user the ability to leap out of it.

-When the insertion of any of the trigger pairs are detected, the extension will begin to track its position in the document and provide the user the ability to leap out of it.
+Note that the editor's `editor.autoClosingBrackets` setting must be enabled for the extension to work.

 ## Extension Keybindings